machinekit/QtQuickVcp/README.md

 The dot in the end means that mklauncher will recursively search for `launcher.ini` files in the current directory.
 NOTE that this can be very slow if you do this in your home directory.

-Once you have successfully launched mklauncher you are ready to connect using the [Machinekit-Client](https://github.com/machinekoder/MachinekitClient).
+Once you have successfully launched mklauncher you are ready to connect using the *MachinekitClient*.

 If you have a embedded Machinekit setup e.g. on the BeagleBone Black, it is recommended to start mklauncher at boot using systemd.
 Use this guide for reference: [Starting a Machinekit configuration at boot](https://github.com/machinekoder/asciidoc-sandbox/blob/master/Starting-a-Machinekit-configuration-at-boot.md) or use this script [register.py](https://gist.github.com/machinekoder/3eaa42f79f7a19e2244a).